LSanten/LSanten.github.io/_mms-md/ROOTS-OF-RENEWABLES.md

 The problem will always stay the same.
 Mining is an inherently extractive process which has to harm our mother earth and the beings that depend on the land where mining takes place.
 Since there is so much inherent harm to land and people involved, we have to move very consciously and center the needs of the most affected groups and ecosystems.

 Some mining projects try to involve communities at varying rates of success.
 It is extremely hard to find success stories in this complicated field.
-If you want to learn more about the efforts to pursue socially just mining, please refer to the research paper by Baillie et. al below.
+If you want to learn more about the efforts to pursue socially just mining, please refer to the research papers and books by Baillie et. al below.

 ### Here is a quite personal interview with some humans affected by multinational mining corporations